 Hokokuji is accessible from Kamakura station by bus and takes 12 minutes to reach.
 There are over 2,000 bamboo trees behind the temple.

-It is also called the 'Bamboo Temple' because of the fantastic scenery of bamboo forest behind it.
+It is also called the "Bamboo Temple" because of the fantastic scenery of a bamboo grove behind it.
 It is definitely worth visiting even though it’s a bit far from the station.

 2. Tsurugaoka Hachimangu: A Symbol of Prosperity

 Tsurugaoka Hachimangu is a shrine located a 10 minute walk from Kamakura station.
 If you visit the shrine, you can see Kamakura as it was when it was the capital.

 From the station to the shrine, there is a path called Dankazura with cherry blossom trees.
 You can enjoy walking the path to the shrine while feeling the historical atmosphere of Kamakura all around you.

 Hasedera is a temple located a 5-minute walk from Hase Station on the Enoshima Electric Railways line.
 You can enjoy beautiful landscapes each season, which is why the temple is also called the 'Flower Temple'.

 It is known especially for its hydrangeas during the rainy season in June and for its colored leaves around the end of October, which is the best season to visit the temple with colors.
 Stroll in the shrine and enjoy the beautiful nature of Kamakura.

 4. Daibutsu - See Inside the Great Buddha